imbue/django-query-chunk/README.md

 # Django Query Chunk
 Django Query Chunk is used to split big queries into multiple chunks for prevent (too high) memory usage.
+The chunk function will split the query set into several isolated queries.

 ## Requirements